Data and Representation for Turkish Natural Language Inference: Introduction

-We then assess the use of two morphological parsers for Turkish as preprocessing steps: Zemberek \citep{Zemberek} and Turkish Morphology \citep{ozturel2019syntactically}.
+Morphological parsing is a natural preprocessing step for Turkish due to its complex morphology.
+Thus, we assess the use of three morphological parsers as the second case study: Zemberek \citep{Zemberek}, BOUN parser \citep{sak2011resources}, and Turkish Morphology \citep{ozturel2019syntactically}.
 We find that the parsers help where training data is sparse, but the need for a parser disappears as the training data increases.
-This is a striking finding: one might have thought that Turkish would require morphological parsing given its complex word-formation processes.
+This is a striking finding: one might expect that Turkish would require morphological parsing given its complex word-formation processes.
 It might be regarded as welcome news, though, since the parsers are expensive to run.
 In \secref{sec:parsers}, we report on some new optimizations of existing tools to make the relevant parsing jobs feasible, but we would still like to avoid these steps if possible, and it seems that we can for NLI.

+Finally, we investigate how models trained on the machine translated datasets perform on the human translations from XNLI \citep{conneau-etal-2018-xnli}.
+We find that machine translated and human translated sentences yield similar results, suggesting that it is safe to apply models trained on machine-translated datasets to human-written sentences.